Nateware7/MVC-LECTURE/README.md

 ![MVC Map](/mvc.png)

 ## Conclusion
-MVC is a proven design pattern that organizes code, separates concerns, and enhances scalability and maintainability in software development.
+MVC is a proven design pattern for organizing code, separating concerns, and enhancing scalability and maintainability in software development.